cubicflow/harlowesfrenchdip/README.md

-# The Bottle Room
+# Harlowe's French Dip

-Website for the bottleroombar.com using Jekyll, Foundation 6, and Snipcart.
+Website for the harlowesfrenchdip.com using Jekyll, Foundation 6, and Snipcart.

 ## Editing